tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 their state as follows:

-* return the Merkle root of the deterministic application state in `ResponseFinalizeBlock.Data`.
+* return the Merkle root of the deterministic application state in `Commit.Data`.
 This Merkle root will be included as the `AppHash` in the next block.
 * return efficient Merkle proofs about that application state in `ResponseQuery.Proof` that can be verified using the `AppHash` of the corresponding block.